JamesHutchins2/2212/readme.md

 ## RunTime

-1. Manage file -> Jessica
+1. Manage file -> Jessica -- pretty much done, just need to convert big string to individual words
-2. Parallelize -> Jessica
+2. Parallelize -> Jessica -- not sure how you want me to do this??
 3. Handle Click/Action -> Nouran + UI team
 4. Loops -> TBD (this will be very variable and dependant on the other classes.
 I can make the base stuff but everyone will be changing )
 5. Click Integration (Entire team this will really depend on what called functions are at play) Likley major for UI so michelle and laila